 - Fill OPEN compartment with 1 Tbsp of the castile soap mixture made above.

-- Fill CLOSED compartment with ~1 Cup of white vinegar.
-You can use MORE the amount of vinegar if your water is hard.
+- Fill CLOSED compartment with about 1 to 1 1/2 Cup of white vinegar.
+You can use MORE vinegar if your water is hard.
 I found that I needed a little more vinegar so I put vinegar in the “Rinse Aid” compartment as well.

 One thing I found is that if I let food dry up on dishes before running the dishwasher, they do not get cleaned very well since I don’t pre-rinse.
 That sounds like a common sense, no?
 But I don’t know if my commercial detergents worked better at cleaning dried up food or not since I never really checked as thoroughly before.
 But with usual washes, I am really satisfied with this recipe and I don’t have to sorry about toxicity on dishes.